cloudfour/transition-hidden-element/README.md

 # Transition Hidden Element

-A JavaScript utility to help you use CSS transitions when showing and hiding elements with the `hidden` attribute.
+A JavaScript utility to help you use CSS transitions when showing and hiding elements with the `hidden` attribute or `display: none;`.

 ## Demos